Humphrys genealogy

 Property held by Patrick Collins in map of the Shaw estate as at 1879.

-He may of course hold more property that is not part of the Shaw estate.
+He holds from Shaw the property corresponding to: This is only the Shaw estate.
+Collins holds more property that is not part of the Shaw estate.

 From here and here in Maps of the Shaw estate, 1879.
 Based on Ordnance Survey maps of 1866.